A New Family of Weighted One-Parameter Flux Reconstruction Schemes: Flux Reconstruction

-In the preceding section we introduced the FR approach and how correction functions are used to form a piecewise continuous solution.
-The exact definition of the correction function is the main concern of the present work.
-Before presenting our extension of the OSFR schemes, it is useful to review the key results from the original OSFR paper of Vincent~\etal~\cite{Vincent2011}.
+The defining feature of the FR methodology is the unification it brings to several schemes through the correction functions.
+The identification of such functions is the main concern of the present work, extending the OSFR set of schemes~\cite{Vincent2011}.
 Specifically, the OSFR corrections functions are obtained by setting:

 and

 where $L_p=L_p(\zeta)$ is a Legendre polynomial of degree $p$ and

 with $c$ being a free scalar parameter which must lie within the range